NFL picks, predictions, best bets: This 2026 Wild Card Weekend parlay returns around 25-1

 Top 2026 Wild Card Weekend NFL picks

-After simulating every game 10,000 times, the model is high on the Chicago Bears (+1.5, 45.5) to cover against the Green Bay Packers on Saturday at 8 p.m.
+After simulating every game 10,000 times, the model is high on the Chicago Bears (+1.5, 44.5) to cover against the Green Bay Packers on Saturday at 8 p.m.
 ET.
-Bet our Packers vs. Bears SGP at DraftKings below, and see our 25-1 Wild Card Weekend NFL parlay at SportsLine.
+Bet Packers vs. Bears at DraftKings below, and see our 25-1 Wild Card Weekend NFL parlay at SportsLine.

 This will be the third time in a month that the Packers and Bears have met, with the teams splitting the first two meetings.
 Green Bay posted a 28-21 win at Lambeau Field in Green Bay on Dec.
 7, and Chicago rallied for a 22-16 overtime win on Dec.
 20 at Soldier Field in Chicago.
-Both teams will be as healthy as they have been.
-Jordan Love (concussion) is expected to return after missing the past two games for the Packers, as will Josh Jacobs (knee/ankle) after missing Week 18.
+Both teams will be as healthy as they have been with Jordan Love (concussion) and Josh Jacobs (knee/ankle) back in the mix for Green Bay.

 The model has Chicago winning another close game as the Bears cover nearly 60% of the time.
 See which other NFL parlay picks to make here.